Master’s Degree Description

 GFP master’s candidates join a growing network of leaders who work collaboratively to bring about change in local and global contexts.
 The GFP builds on the graduate courses and environmental partnerships of Earth Expeditions (see the Earth Expeditions website for descriptions of the global field course sites).

 Miami’s GFP is designed for students seeking graduate-level training in the fields of environmental biology, conservation biology, sustainability, environmental education, participatory education, and more.

 Because the GFP combines summer field courses worldwide with online learning communities, this master’s degree can be completed part-time from anywhere in the U.S. or abroad.

 GFP students study globally through Earth Expeditions field courses

-Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see program details).
+Applicants elect to enroll in either a Master of Arts in Teaching in the Biological Sciences (MAT; for teachers with an existing license; does NOT lead to licensure) or a Master of Arts in Biology (MA) (see program details).
 MA and MAT candidates go through the Global Field Program together.

 Miami University is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (please see Miami University’s Accreditation page).

 Note: Earth Expeditions courses can be taken for stand-alone graduate credit outside the degree program (see the Earth Expeditions website).

 Bachelor’s degree.
 Enrollment is open to applicants regardless of academic major or profession.
 The GFP master’s can be completed part-time while working.
 Miami offers significantly reduced tuition for this program.